You can’t put a price on the rush of adrenaline that comes with a little danger… or can you?

 After COVID-19 hit, nearly every activity that included other people became “high risk.”
 However, there are some activities and hobbies that have been considered high-risk by insurance companies for a while.

-- Skydiving: Of course, skydiving would rank highly as a risky activity.
+Of course, skydiving would rank highly as a risky activity.
 However, skydiving seems more dangerous than the statistics suggest.
 According to the U.S. Parachute Association, only 11 skydiving fatalities occurred in 2020 (out of around 2.8 million jumps).

 The insurance price for skydiving is highly dependent on how often the person jumps.
 The more jumps a person does per year, the higher the price can raise.

-- BASE jumping: BASE jumping is widely considered to be one of the most dangerous extreme sports.
+BASE jumping is widely considered to be one of the most dangerous extreme sports.
 Many life insurance companies refuse to offer insurance plans complacent with BASE jumping.
 However, the ones that do offer plans sometimes take certifications and experience into account.

-- Rock climbing: Rock climbing is considered safer if the climber is mostly indoors on climbing walls.
+Rock climbing is considered safer if the climber is mostly indoors on climbing walls.
 It changes once the climber leaves the gym.
 Outdoor climbing—especially mountain climbing—is deemed far more dangerous.
 Factors that affect insurance prices include average climb height, the use of ropes, the tallest (recent) climb, and plans for future climbs.

-- Hang gliding: Although hang gliding and paragliding are considered high-risk, most of the active participants in these sports are usually able to obtain life insurance policies.
+Although hang gliding and paragliding are considered high-risk, most of the active participants in these sports are usually able to obtain life insurance policies.
 The factors affecting insurance usually include the type of aircraft, the frequency of flying, and the average altitude.
 Location and training (or skill level) are sometimes considered as well.

-- Scuba diving: Even though the fatality rate for scuba diving is low, it still can bump insurance prices due to its perception.
+Even though the fatality rate for scuba diving is low, it still can bump insurance prices due to its perception.
 However, insurance companies can be flexible on this, especially when taking into account the type of diving and the frequency.

 Those who scuba casually likely won’t have issues with insurance prices.
 The other factors that affect insurance typically include certification, depth, and the risk of the dives (if they involve caves or spears).

-- Big wave surfing: Some types of surfing are more dangerous than others.
+Some types of surfing are more dangerous than others.
 Perhaps the most dangerous type of surfing is big wave surfing.
 It’s exactly what it sounds like: surfers chase the biggest waves they possibly can.
 Even though there’s no real way to measure the size of a wave (other than the photograph), the largest wave ever surfed is estimated to be somewhere from 80 to 100 feet tall.
 Few surfers meet fatal ends, but injuries can be drastic.

 Insurance companies take into account the frequency of surfing, the wave height, and the surfer’s record of falling to determine policies.